LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 </authFilter>
 ```

-Note: if the server is also acting as an OAuth/OpenId Connect provider, be sure to include an authFilter to avoid a catch-22 where
-the token and authorization endpoints are themselves protected by the openidConnectClient.
+Note: if the server is also acting as an OAuth/OpenId Connect provider, be sure to include an authFilter to avoid the problem where the token and authorization endpoints are protected by the openidConnectClient.

 ### 5.3.3 Configure the fhir-server
-To configure the FHIR Server with the OpenID Connect and OAuth 2.0 endpoints for the providers,
-specify the following values in the default fhir-server-config.json file:
+To configure the FHIR Server with the OpenID Connect and OAuth 2.0 endpoints for the providers, specify the following values in the default fhir-server-config.json file:
 * `fhirServer/oauth/regUrl`
 * `fhirServer/oauth/authUrl`
 * `fhirServer/oauth/tokenUrl`

-When the Liberty server is the OpenID Connect / OAuth 2.0 provider, use a placeholder of `<host>` in the property values
-to have the server automatically replace this text with the hostname of the original request (see `fhirServer/core/originalRequestUriHeaderName`).
+When the Liberty server is the OpenID Connect / OAuth 2.0 provider, use a placeholder of `<host>` in the property values to have the server automatically replace this text with the hostname of the original request (see `fhirServer/core/originalRequestUriHeaderName`).

-These values will be used to populate the corresponding entries in both the server capability statement (`GET [base]/metadata`)
-and the smart-configuration (`GET [base]/.well-known/smart-configuration`).
+These values will be used to populate the corresponding entries in both the server capability statement (`GET [base]/metadata`) and the smart-configuration (`GET [base]/.well-known/smart-configuration`).

 For example, the following excerpt from a CapabilityStatement shows sample OAuth-related URLs (token, authorize, and register) as values of the `valueUri` elements.
 ```